MPAS-Dev/compass/docs/users_guide/overview.rst

 .. _compass_repo:

-Set up a COMPASS repository: for beginners
+Set up a compass repository: for beginners
 ------------------------------------------

 To begin, obtain the master branch of the